 Storm A.T.A.C.® Boot 12147

-6” zipped ATAC boots are not that recommended by us.
+6” zipped ATACs are not that recommended by us, even though they are more popular.
 What about 8” zipper ones?
 They are better.
-Please read sections below for more information.
+Please read the sections below for more information.

 Sage CST A.T.A.C.® Boot 12304